Robbie Dunne found guilty of four bullying and harassment charges towards Bryony Frost over seven-month period

 The majority of the incidents in question took place in 2020, when Dunne was found by the panel to have threatened Frost by promising to "put her through a wing (of a fence)" and he was also accused of using misogynistic language such as "f****** w***e", "f****** s**t" and "dangerous c***" towards her.

-An independent three-person panel, chaired by Brian Barker QC, is set to hear submissions on penalties by the BHA and Dunne's legal team shortly.
+An independent three-person panel, chaired by Brian Barker QC, oversaw the hearing.

+Barker said: "Our conclusion on the whole of the evidence is that a course of deliberate conduct over a significant period of time has been revealed.

+"This has progressed from distasteful targeting to deliberate harassment on and off the course and onwards to occasional cases of dangerous bullying.

 'Dunne verdict a severe indictment on weighing room culture'